Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-Setting-Up-The-Socket-Edition.md

 Now the Teensy++ 2.0 is ready to be soldered to the Socket Edition.

-I recommened placing the pins into the Socket Edition, then place the Teensy++ 2.0 on top of the pins, solder the pins to the Teensy++ 2.0, then flip the whole thing over and solder the pins to the Socket Edition.
+I recommend placing the pins into the Socket Edition, then place the Teensy++ 2.0 on top of the pins, solder the pins to the Teensy++ 2.0, then flip the whole thing over and solder the pins to the Socket Edition.

 If you solder the pins to the Teensy++ 2.0 first then try putting it into the Socket Edition you'll probably have to bend some of the pins into place.